dnephin/playframework/documentation/manual/scalaGuide/main/json/ScalaJsonTransformers.md

 - filter/transform this JSON to send only mandatory data in the format expected by the client (for ex, you don't want some secure info to go out),
 - directly send JSON to the client

 In this context, we can easily imagine **manipulating a flow of JSON data** from client to DB and back without any (explicit) transformation in anything else than JSON.
-Naturally, when you plug this transformation flow on **reactive infrastructure provided by Play2.1**, it suddenly opens new horizons.
+Naturally, when you plug this transformation flow into the **reactive infrastructure provided by Play2.1**, it suddenly opens new horizons.

 > This is the so-called (by me) **JSON coast-to-coast design**:
 >
-> - Don't consider JSON data chunk by chunk but as a **continuous flow of data from client to DB (or else) through server**,
+> - Don't consider JSON data chunk by chunk but as a **continuous flow of data from client to DB (or another destination) through server**,
 > - Treat the **JSON flow like a pipe that you connect to others pipes** while applying modifications, transformations alongside,
 > - Treat the flow in a **fully asynchronous/non-blocking** way.
 >